Konamiman/Z280TechnicalManual/6-Interrupts_And_Traps.md

 ### 6.4.2 Status Saving

 During exception processing, the status of the interrupted program is saved on the system stack.
 In interrupt mode 0, the Program Counter is automatically saved when processing nonmaskable interrupts; the instruction returned by the peripheral device will determine what status information is saved when processing maskable interrupts.
 For interrupts in interrupt mode 1 or 2, the Program Counter is automatically saved.
-For interrupts in interrupt mode 3, the Program Counter and MSR of the interrupted task are saved, followed by the "reason code" (Figure 6-3).
+For interrupts in interrupt mode 3, the Program Counter and MSR of the interrupted task are saved, followed by the "reason code" ([Figure 6-3](#figure-6-3-format-of-saved-status-on-system-stack-due-to-a-mode-3-interrupt)).
 For external interrupt requests, the reason code is the value read from the data bus during the interrupt acknowledge cycle; the upper byte of the reason code is all zeros for 8-bit data bus (Z80 Bus) configurations of the Z280 MPU.
 For interrupts from the on-chip peripherals, the reason code is the offset address in the Interrupt/Trap Vector Table that corresponds to the MSR value entry for that interrupt type.

 <br/>

 ![Figure 6-3.
 Format of Saved Status on System Stack Due to a Mode 3 Interrupt](Images/Figure6.3.png)<br/>
+<a id="figure-6-3-format-of-saved-status-on-system-stack-due-to-a-mode-3-interrupt"></a>
 _Figure 6-3.
 Format of Saved Status on System Stack Due to a Mode 3 Interrupt_

 <br/>

 The Program Counter value saved during interrupt processing is the address of the next instruction in the interrupted routine, except for interrupts during block move, block search, and block 1/0 instructions.
 The block instructions can be interrupted between any one iteration of their operation, in which case the PC value saved is the address of the block instruction itself.
-The status saved as a result of a trap depends on the type of trap being executed, as noted in Figure 6-3.
+The status saved as a result of a trap depends on the type of trap being executed, as noted in [Figure 6-3](#figure-6-3-format-of-saved-status-on-system-stack-due-to-a-mode-3-interrupt).
 The PC and MSR values are always saved during trap processing, along with other trap-dependent information.
 If any memory write operation involved in saving status information during interrupt or trap processing causes a memory access violation, a special "fatal condition" is entered, as described in [section 6.6](#66-the-fatal-condition).